 There is a limit to the amount of fat that can be safely removed from any area of your body, so it may not be possible to reduce an area as much as you would like.
 Your body won’t replace the fat cells, so you should have a lasting change in your body shape, especially if you exercise, eat a healthy diet and maintain a healthy weight after liposuction.
 However, if you put on weight after liposuction, fat may develop in areas where you had it removed as well as other places.

 It’s important not to rush into the decision to have cosmetic surgery.
 Discuss your options with your GP, who may be able to recommend a surgeon or advise you on how to choose a hospital to be treated in.

-Make sure that your surgeon is registered on the General Medical Council’s specialist register and check whether he or she is a member of either the British Association of Aesthetic Plastic Surgeons (BAAPS) or the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS).
+Make sure that your surgeon is on the General Medical Council’s specialist register and that he or she is a member of a professional association.
+This should be either the British Association of Aesthetic Plastic Surgeons (BAAPS) or the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS).
 Be very careful of advertisements offering cheap procedures.
 See our frequently asked questions for more information.